 Veterans Death Benefits

 You will need to provide the funeral director with a copy of your loved one’s military discharge papers, or DD 214/Separation Documents.
 This document is necessary to establish proof of eligibility for burial benefits.
-If you do not already have a copy of the discharge papers, you may go online and request them at http://www.archives.gov/veterans/military-service-records/.
+If you do not already have a copy of the discharge papers, you can request them online.

 The VA will provide a standard headstone or grave marker at no cost to the family.
-For specific information on headstones and markers, visit http://www.cem.va.gov/cem/hmm/index.asp.
+Read specific information on headstones and markers.

 This engraved paper certificate honors the memory of the deceased veteran, and is signed by the current President of the United States.
-Eligible recipients include the next of kin and loved ones of honorably discharged deceased Veterans.
+Eligible recipients include the next of kin and loved ones of honorably discharged deceased veterans.
 More than one certificate may be provided.
-Instructions for requesting a certificate are found at http://www.cem.va.gov/pmc.asp.

 • Someone who is currently serving, or has served, as a member of the Armed Forces (Army, Navy, Air Force, Marine Corps, Coast Guard)